What Happened During the Year 1948?

 - At the 21st Scripps National Spelling Bee, the winner was 14-year-old Jean Chappelear of Ohio, who correctly spelled the word “psychiatry.”

-This article teaches you fun facts, trivia, and historical events from the year 1948.
-Find out about popular TV shows, movies, music, books, foods, sports facts, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1940s-themed trivia game.
+This article teaches you fun facts, trivia, and history events from the year 1948.
+Find out about popular movies, best-selling books, food and fashion trends, sports facts, pop music artists and songs, famous birthdays, economic and tech news, as well as unusual news events to get the right mix of questions and answers for your 1940s-themed trivia quiz.

 Table of Contents